hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 Sadly though, this locks you into a serialized message passing concurrency model, let's cover some wide ranging and complex important topics, by taking a peek under the covers of what we say "yes" to when we want _shared memory concurrency._ Joe's advice is let a small group muck about with these gnarly problems and produce nice clean abstractions like the [process model](https://www.erlang.org/doc/reference_manual/processes).

 Go and rust both have mutable state, rust sells itself on the basis of memory safety and [fearless concurrency](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html), go on simplicity, fast and easy concurrency.
 Perhaps go would be a simpler and more practical choice?
+Simple is better? maybe let's start there.

 ![Danger](/crit.png)